k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

 * Each Table Population object can be linked to a different parent LU table.

-  **For instance:** an ADDRESS LU table is populated with two populations:
+  **For instance:** an ADDRESS LU table is populated with 2 populations:

   * Population 1, populates the customer’s billing address.
 It is linked to the CUSTOMER table and selects the source address records belonging to the CUSTOMER_ID.